 Physical therapists use the treatment plans designed by physiatrists and other physicians to provide care to their patients.
 They are a valuable member of the team, often working closely with physiatrists to integrate their treatment protocols to optimize patient health outcomes.

 At National Health Rehabilitation, we understand the importance of teamwork and collaboration in achieving successful patient outcomes.
 With so many medical professionals coming and going, staff and patients alike often begin to feel the negative effects of disjointed care.
-Avoid these common disconnects and provide better continuous care with an NPR physiatrist:
+Avoid these common disconnects and provide better continuous care with an NHR physiatrist:

 Because of their specialized training, physiatrists are the perfect fit for rehabilitation centers and skilled nursing facilities.
 Because physiatrists understand the complex and different needs of patients, they are better able to tailor treatment plans to specific health goals such as post-operative healing or functional strength training.
 Having an on-staff physiatrist can help your center provide the highest quality rehabilitative medicine possible for your patients.